-Berlin-Brandenburg BER Airport is a strange Place.
+Berlin-Brandenburg BER Airport is a strange place.
 Somehow it fits perfectly to Berlin.
-Berlin is such a diverse place with lots of history and the culture is constantly evolving.
+Berlin is such a diverse city with lots of history and the culture is constantly evolving.
 Berlin is lively, quirky, and there is always someone else around.
-It’s really rare to be in a place or street with no one else.
+It’s really rare to be in a place or street with no other soul nearby.
 Except for Berlin’s abandoned BER Airport.
-Planned several years ago BER should reduce the air traffic of Berlin-Tegel TXL Airport which is close to the City.
+Planned several years ago BER should reduce the air traffic of Berlin-Tegel TXL Airport which is located close to the City.
 Due to several failures during the planning process, the Airport is theoretically finished, from the outside, but the inside is a total mess.
 Currently, there is an opening date somewhere in 2018, this may change any week/month.
 Some already suggest the best solution would be to build everything completely new from scratch.
 Berlin’s abandoned BER Airport is not a typical Sightseeing Tip, but absolutely worth if you have some extra free time.

 How to get to BER Airport Berlin

 Located about a 30-minute drive south from the City Center you can reach BER “Willy Brand” Airport by Car or by Public Transport.
-There is a Train Station underneath the Airport and Busses are driving several times a day as well, from the Berlin-Schönefeld Airport very close.
-If you’re arriving by Car, as I did with the Cadillac XT5, not every car park is open for public.
-Even though it said that it costs 1 € per started hour parking I haven’t had to pay anything.
+There is a Train Station underneath the Airport and Busses are driving several times a day as well, from the Berlin-Schönefeld Airport which is nearby.
+If you’re arriving by car, as I did with the Cadillac XT5, not every car park is open for public.
+Even though it stated that it costs 1 € per started hour parking at the APCOA car park I haven’t had to pay anything.
 My Ticket immediately came out of the cash machine, nevertheless, the 1€ investment for the Sightseeing Trip to BER would have been worth it.

-If you want to travel by public transport I can recommend to look the times up on Google.
+If you want to travel by public transport I can recommend to look the times up on Google Maps.
 The destination you’re looking for is Willy-Brandt-Platz or Hugo-Junkers-Ring in 12529 Schönefeld.

 Sightseeing at BER Airport Berlin – Berlin’s abandoned Airport